mchancan/deepseqslam/README.md

 About
 -----

-DeepSeqSLAM is an scalable deep learning framework for `visual and positional representation learning` in the context of place recognition for simultaneuos localization and mapping (SLAM) and autonomous driving research.
+DeepSeqSLAM is a scalable deep learning framework for `visual and positional representation learning` in the context of place recognition for simultaneous localization and mapping (SLAM) and autonomous driving research.

 ## BibTex Citation